mjackson/citrus/README.md

 easiest to explain what is going on here by starting with the lowest level block, which is defined within `number`.

-Inside this block we see a call to another method, namely `to_i`.
-When called in the context of a match object, methods that are not defined may be called on a match's internal string object via `method_missing`.
-Thus, the call to `to_i` should return the integer value of the match.
+Inside this block we see a call to another method, namely `to_str`.
+When called in the context of a match object, this method returns the match's internal string object.
+Thus, the call to `to_str.to_i` should return the integer value of the match.

 Similarly, matches created by `additive` will also have a `value` method.
 Notice the use of the `term` label within the rule definition.
-This label allows the match that is created by the choice between `additive` and `number` to be retrieved using the `term` method.
+This label allows the match that is created by the choice between `additive` and `number` to be retrieved using `capture(:term)`.
 The value of an additive match is determined to be the values of its `number` and `term` matches added together using Ruby's addition operator.
+Note that the plural form `captures(:term)` can be used to get an array of matches for a given label (e.g. when the label belongs to a repetition).

 Since `additive` is the first rule defined in the grammar, any match that results from parsing a string with this grammar will have a `value` method that